CuadrosNicolas/LambdaScript/README.md

 - [ ] Regex matching for strings
 - [ ] Syntaxic sugar for building list
 - [ ] Hastable data structure
+- [ ] Static analysis in order to get informations about the program
+- [ ] Adding information in case of failure while executing a script
 - [ ] JSON file loading
 - [ ] Calling python program